 The flame-haired muse of fashion's avant-garde who carved out a second act as a hauntingly poetic folk-rock singer-songwriter.

-Karen Elson was discovered as a teenager in Manchester, her striking pale skin and fiery hair making her an instant standout.
-She quickly became a favorite of visionary designers like Alexander McQueen and photographers like Steven Meisel, symbolizing a gothic, otherworldly beauty that dominated high fashion in the early 2000s.
-But Elson harbored a quieter passion: music.
-She taught herself guitar and began writing songs that channeled the spirit of 1970s folk and country, leading to collaborations with artists like Jack White, who produced her debut album.
-This transition from iconic face to authentic voice revealed a thoughtful artist determined to define herself beyond the camera's gaze.
-She continues to model selectively while maintaining a music career that feels deeply personal and rooted in storytelling.
+Karen Elson released her debut album produced by Jack White, channeling the spirit of 1970s folk and country.
+Discovered as a teenager in Manchester, her striking pale skin and fiery hair made her an instant standout.
+She became a favorite of Alexander McQueen and Steven Meisel, symbolizing a gothic, otherworldly beauty that dominated high fashion in the early 2000s.
+She taught herself guitar and began writing songs.
+Born in 1979, she continues to model selectively while maintaining a music career rooted in storytelling.

 1965–1980